mjohnyasar/mjohnyasar/README.md

 - I’m currently working on:  Deployment of ML and DL models with Streamlit and Heroku
 - I’m looking to collaborate on : deployment of models
 - I’m looking for help : to be in part of   scientifical projects
-- I’m currently practising: Power BI
+- I’m currently practising: SQL and Power BI
 - Ask me about anythings I can